pypa/pipx/docs/contributing.md

 ## Developing pipx
-Clone pipx, then enter the root of the pipx source tree.
+Clone pipx, then enter the root of the pipx repository.
 Run this command to see which commands you can run with nox.
 ```
 nox -l
 ```